 Maps within the Minerals Local Plan

-The Secretary of State issued a Direction in respect of saving the Minerals Local Plan policies for decision making purposes which is in force until the Minerals Local Plan is reviewed.
+The Secretary of State issued a direction to save the Minerals Local Plan policies.
+This means they remain part of the decision making process until the plan is reviewed.

-The purpose of the document is to ensure that district and borough councils consult the County Council before determining applications for development in mineral consultation areas.
+The purpose of the document is to ensure that district and borough councils consult us before determining applications for development in mineral consultation areas.

-Adopted mineral consultation areas are identified on county and district and borough proposals maps in their Local Plans.
+Adopted mineral consultation areas are identified on county, district and borough proposals maps in their local plans.

 Maps and supporting documents